jpmorganchase/fusion/docs/download.md

 This method will return a DataFrame containing a row for each available distribution of the specified series member within a dataset.
 Utilizing one of these available formats as your ``dataset_format`` argument will ensure you are requesting the download of an existing distribution of a series member.

+!!! note "Default values and setting ``dataset_format`` to ``None``"
+    The default value for the ``dataset_format`` argument in the ``download()`` method is ``'parquet'``.
+However, if the user sets the argument to ``None``, the following logic occurs:
+        1. If only one format is available for the requested series member, that format will be downloaded.
+        2. If multiple formats are detected, a ``FileFormatError`` will be raised, requesting user to specify a format.

+    **Useful when**:

+    - The user knows there is only one format available, but doesn't want to specify it.

 ### Debugging Download

+There are a few methods available within the ``download()`` method that may be useful to users when unexpected errors occur.
+There are also several common mistakes that users can make when attempting to download a file.

 !!! tip "Return More Details in Output"
     Set the ``return_paths`` argument to ``True``: